hindu-comm/mail_stream_indology/2016/03/Sanskrit_in_India/179__Dominik_Wujastyk.md

   location =  {Oxford},
   note =      {First Published in Calcutta: Government printing, 1882.}, timestamp = {2010.03.16}
-}​
+}

-​Reading these reports, I first realized the sheer scale of the traditional educational establishment in India ​that the British Indian government dismantled through the dissolution of Trusts and the redirection of taxation to Calcutta.
+Reading these reports, I first realized the sheer scale of the traditional educational establishment in India that the British Indian government dismantled through the dissolution of Trusts and the redirection of taxation to Calcutta.
 After destroying the village-level education system, they worked on the principle that apex educational institutions in Calcutta